rahlk/CADET/README.md

-# CAUPER
+# CADET
-This paper proposes CAUPER(short for Causal Performance Debugging) that enables users toidentify, explain, and fix the root cause of non-functional faults early and in a principled fashion.
-CAUPER builds a causal model by observing the performance of the system under different configurations.
+This paper proposes CADET(short for Causal Performance Debugging) that enables users toidentify, explain, and fix the root cause of non-functional faults early and in a principled fashion.
+CADET builds a causal model by observing the performance of the system under different configurations.
 Then, it uses casual path extraction followed by counterfactual reasoning over the causal model to:  (a) identify the root causes of non-functional faults, (b) estimate the effects of various configurable parameters on the performance objective(s), and (c) prescribe candidate